633 Squadron: Filming

-The aircraft
+Aircraft

 Walter Grauman, the director, collected flying period aircraft, creating the "Mirisch Air Force" or M.A.F. as it was dubbed.
 Grauman's wartime experience as a North American B-25 Mitchell bomber pilot helped create an authentic aviation epic.
+The three main Mosquitos were from Skyfame Ltd at Staverton Airport Gloucestershire, with pilot 35 year old David Ogilvy (1928- July 2023).

 The film features eight De Havilland Mosquitos.
 As the Royal Air Force had retired the type in 1963, civilian operators mostly leased former converted bomber examples (TT Mk 35) to the RAF for target-towing.
 Scouring RAF airfields at Exeter, South Devon, Henlow, Shawbury and the Central Flying School at Little Rissington provided not only ten authentic aircraft but also vehicles and equipment from the war.

 Eight Mosquitos were primarily used, five airworthy and others that could be taxied on runways or used as set dressing.
 The airworthy TT 35 Mosquitos were converted to resemble a fighter-bomber variant (FB Mk VI).
 The TT 35 models had their clear nosecones and side windows painted over and dummy machine gun barrels fitted.
 One airworthy Mosquito was a T3 with a solid nose, which only required the fitting of dummy gun barrels.
 It lacked the two-stage Merlin engines, V-shaped windscreen and bulged bomb bay of the TT 35s.
 At least one surplus Mosquito was destroyed in a simulated crash scene.

 The Mosquitos used in the film were: